 Tomato Fest 2014

-The Vegetable Season has arrived!
-For our grand kick-off to the season, Viola’s will once again be celebrating our remarkable Tomato Fest on Saturday, May 4th and Sunday, May 5th.
-Both days will be loaded with free (and fun!) vegetable gardening seminars for both kids and adults.
+The vegetable season has arrived!
+For our grand kick-off to the season, Viola’s will once again be celebrating our remarkable Tomato Fest on Saturday, May 3rd and Sunday, May 4th.
+Both days will be loaded with free gardening seminars for all high country gardeners.
 We will also have over 75 different tomato varieties In-stock, from husky cherries to short-season producers, this means that everyone can pick out a new tomato type to try.

 The Schedule for both Saturday and Sunday are as follows: